Skip to main content

 The DC-DC converter power system uses four Vicor DCM3623 isolated, regulated DC-DC converter ChiP power modules to deliver a regulated 13.8V output from the battery pack with current levels up to 85 amps.
 Due to their low profile and small footprint, they are mounted in direct thermal contact with the micro-bore cooling plates that extend between the battery cells.
 This allows a reduced footprint without sacrificing power.
 Vicor modular power components excelled during initial battery pack tests, with no de-rating necessary and no voltage sags.
 Delta also uses the Vicor PI3105, a small 60W isolated converter for an uninterruptable power supply (UPS), which supplies power to the battery pack electronics in order to maintain the safety systems when isolated from the vehicle power supply.

-Learn more about the modular approach power.
+Learn more about the modular approach power

 The power delivery network